arcamagna/videowall/README.md

 ```
 videowall
 ```
-Produces a 4x4 grid of videos and/or images.
+Produces a 4x4 grid of videos and/or images from the current directory.
 Sequence will be repeated if there aren't 16 unique valid files.
 ```
 videowall -pSn2 -g"#054da5 4" -T centre
 ```
 Produces a 8x2 random grid of videos each having a 4 px blue frame and title tag bottom centre if one exists.
 ```
-videowall -rs -n6 -f "mp4 mkv" -o 50 -R "/tmp/6x6 video wall.mp4"
+videowall -rs -n6 -f "mp4 mkv" -o 50 -R "/tmp/6x6 video wall.mp4" ~
 ```
-Produces a 6x6 grid by recursively searching for mp4 and mkv files in the current directory.
+Produces a 6x6 grid by recursively searching for mp4 and mkv files in user directory.
 The first 50 files will be skipped.
 Files will not be checked for valid video streams.
-Record the output to "/tmp/6x6 video wall.mp4" instead of displaying on screen.
+Output will be recorded to "/tmp/6x6 video wall.mp4" instead of displaying on screen.